alessandrokonrad/Pi-Pool/README.md

 The guide of <a href="https://www.coincashew.com/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node">CoinCashew</a> is also really helpful.

 Otherwise I would follow the official guide of <a href="https://cardano-foundation-cardano.readthedocs-hosted.com/en/latest/getting-started/stake-pool-operators/index.html">cardano.org</a>

+For JavaScript enthusiasts this could be helpful: <a href="https://github.com/Berry-Pool/cardanocli-js">cardanocli-js</a>

 ## Port forwarding